It looks like you're using IE11...

 In a major emergency, it may be some time before the emergency services can help you.

-The household emergency life-saving plan gives you a list of useful contact numbers in an emergency and also tells you what you should have in your household emergency pack.
+The household emergency life-saving plan (link opens in new window) gives you a list of useful contact numbers in an emergency and also tells you what you should have in your household emergency pack.

 Keep your completed plan somewhere safe where you can easily find it in an emergency.

-For more information check the following:
+For more information check the following links.
+Please note, they open in a new window.

 If there's an emergency, remember to: